andreyjcao/RPl-Dorian-Ida/docs/report/preanalysis.md

 If the discussion, conclusion, and rationale sections showcase the changes, the results, and an understanding of the reproduction, then the study will have a more clear and organized analysis for future reproductions.
 If the code and the discussion addresses the inconsistent labeling of the original study's figures, then the study will have a more direct explanation for the discrepancies between the original study and the equations used for the reproduction.

 ## Integrity Statement
 The authors of this preregistration state that they completed this preregistration to the best of their knowledge and that no other preregistration exists pertaining to the same hypotheses and research.

-If a prior registration *does* exist, explain the rationale for revising the registration here.

 ## Acknowledgements